 In 2006, when "sperm washing" began to allow HIV+ men to become biological parents without passing on the virus to their child, Growing Generations became one of the few agencies to embrace the technology.
 To date, the agency has helped more than 50 babies to be born to HIV+ parents.

 1996: First Family Week in Provincetown, MA

 In 1996, gay and lesbian parents associated with the Family Equality Council gathered for a week in Provincetown, Massachusetts, for what has become a popular annual tradition for LGBTQ families.
 The Family Equality Council provides some history of the event on their website: "Tim Fisher and Scott Davenport, a couple living in New Jersey, brought their daughter, Kati, and son, Fritz, to Provincetown for a vacation," they write.
 "After a week of meeting other gay and lesbian parents at the beach, they invited about 15 of those families to their rented house for dinner."

-The event has occurred every summer since that time, and eventually became known as "Family Week."
+The event has occurred every summer since that time (except for 2020 during the coronavirus pandemic) and eventually became known as "Family Week."
 The event has become so large it is thought to be the biggest gathering of LGBTQ parents to take place every year.

 1997: NJ Becomes First to Allow Gay Couples to Jointly Adopt

 In 1997, New Jersey became the first state to permit joint adoption by gay couples as well as unmarried straight couples.
 The decision came about thanks to a class-action lawsuit brought by a group of prospective gay and lesbian parents.

 Though a gay man or lesbians could adopt in New Jersey prior to this decision, it required another court appearance if their same-sex partner also wanted to adopt the child, a burden not placed on married straight couples.